☀️Introducing Heatwave: The Perfect Brew for Summer!

 5. Milling - When the coffee leaves the patio, it still has a layer of dried parchment surrounding the bean.
 At the dry mill, machinery will hull the bean, destone the batch, and grade beans by screen size and density.
 The beans are stored in the warehouse with the parchment still attached.

-6. Exporting – When a coffee is being prepped for export it gets hand sorted to remove any defective beans.
+6. Exporting – When a coffee is being prepped for export, it gets hand sorted to remove any defective beans.
 Specialty grade coffee only allows up to 5 full defects per small sample.
 It takes a lot of time and a lot of hands to sort through each bag of coffee.
-From the covered warehouses the bags of coffee are moved into a shipping container and transported to the shipping docks.
+From the covered warehouses, the bags of coffee are moved into a shipping container and transported to the shipping docks.

-10. Brewing – Now the final job is to skillfully prepare the coffee in such a way that showcases all of the hard work that made this coffee what it is.
-It is the final step in the Seed-to-Cup journey and the most delicious.
+10. Brewing – Now the final job is to skillfully prepare the coffee in a way that showcases all of the hard work that made this coffee what it is.
+It is the final step in the seed-to-cup journey and the most delicious.
 With every sip of Yield Coffee, you’re helping transform lives in the coffee chain through relational coffee and sustainable development.